 The honour bestowed upon them [i.e., the saints].
 (1.)
 They were raised from the dead, and restored to life.
 This may be taken either literally or figuratively; they were in a civil and political sense dead, and had a political resurrection their liberties and privileges were revived and restored.
 (2.)
 Thrones, and power of judgment, were given to them they were possessed of great honour, and interest, and authority, I suppose rather of a spiritual than of a secular nature.
 (3.)
 They reigned with Christ a thousand years.
 Those who suffer with Christ shall reign with Christ they shall reign with him in his spiritual and heavenly kingdom, in a glorious conformity to him in wisdom, righteousness, and holiness, beyond what had been known before in the world.
 This is called the first resurrection, which none but those who have served Christ and suffered for him shall be favoured with.
 As for the wicked, they shall not be raised up . . . till Satan be let loose; this may be called a resurrection. . . .

 The Bible clearly states that there will be two resurrections., and Revelation 20:4-6 indicates that there will be 1,000 years between the two resurrections.

-Regardless, there is general agreement among Bible scholars that ultimately the physical body of every person who has ever lived on the earth will be resurrected.
+Regardless, there is general agreement among Bible scholars that ultimately the physical body of each person who has ever lived on the earth will be resurrected and reunited with the soul (or spirit) of that person.
 However, the nature of their subsequent existence will depend on whether God deems them righteous or unrighteous.
 Those who are deemed righteous will enjoy eternal bliss, whereas those who are deemed unrighteous will suffer eternal punishment.

 [To learn how to be assured of eternal bliss with God, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]